July 29, 2018

 |Pies to the face helped drive Mr. Rogers into television.|

 Mr. Rogers had intended to enter the seminary after school, but on a trip home he was introduced to a new device: television.
 Mr. Rogers was both fascinated and dismayed by the concept; feeling that it could be a valuable tool in educating children but seeing that the current crop of children’s programming was more interested in pure slapstick.
 From that point on, Mr. Rogers decided to go into television and try to change it from within.

 |Josie, Fred and Daniel.|

-When Mr. Rogers moved to Pittsburgh in 1953, mayor David L. Lawrence established public television station WQED in 1953.
-Mr. Rogers joined the station a month after he future collaborator, Josie Carey.
+When Mr. Rogers moved to Pittsburgh in 1953, mayor David L. Lawrence had just established public television station WQED.
+Mr. Rogers joined the station a month after his future collaborator, Josie Carey.
 Under the stewardship of station manager Dorothy Daniels, Mr. Rogers and Carey were part of a handful of people prepping the station for its launch the following year.
 Among the ideas they were allowed to pitch was a children’s program where they would entertain and educate kids and program some free short films.
 The program was greenlit with Carey hosting and Mr. Rogers producing, playing the music, and acquiring the films.
 The night before the station went to air, Daniels gave Mr. Rogers a tiger sock puppet that he and Carey named Daniel Striped (pronounced “Stripe-ed”) Tiger after her.